LikeeCode/AQA_Narizhnyy/README.md

 windeployqt Hamilton.exe --qmldir ..\..\qml

 # Points need to be done:
+- Icons need to be replaced (sorry didn't want to waste time on searching the correct ones)
 - Icons should be colorized (this can be done using QML effects)
 - missing animation of the buttons opacity and lower image scale